 How to buy woodland carbon units

-Buyers of larger volumes can open an account on the UK Woodland Carbon Registry to manage their purchased carbon units.
+Open an account on the UK Land Carbon Registry to manage purchased carbon units.
 With this account you can buy both Woodland Carbon Units and Peatland Carbon Units, PIU or WCU.
-If you have an account on the registry, you have more flexibility to manage your own units and to use/retire them when you are ready or wish to do so, but there is a fee to open an account (£400 for private companies and £200 for government/ charities), this option is useful for buyers purchasing larger volumes of credits.
+If you have an account on the registry, you have more flexibility to manage your own units and to use/retire them when you are ready or wish to do so, but there is a fee to open an account, this option is useful for buyers purchasing larger volumes of credits.

-Smaller volumes?
-Ask a project developer to 'assign' or 'retire' units in your name
+Ask a project developer to 'assign' PIUs or 'retire' WCUs in your name

-For buyers smaller volumes, the project developer can ‘tag’ units with your name to confirm the purchase, without you needing to have your own account.
+The project developer can ‘tag’ units with your name to confirm the purchase, without you needing to have your own account.
 Any units purchased upfront as Pending Issuance Units will automatically be 'retired' once verified, assuming the sequestration has occurred.
 It's less easy to see all your purchases in one place, but The UK Land Carbon Registry keeps a pubic record of Assigned PIUs and Retired WCUs.

 Find the units you would like to buy in one of these ways:

-- View the list of project developers with either verified Woodalnd Carbon Units or validated Pending Issuace Units to sell.
+- View the list of project developers with either verified Woodland Carbon Units or validated Pending Issuance Units to sell.

 - Contact a project developer from the list to talk about your needs, and projects they have in the development stages that may be a good match for your business.

-- View the 'Holdings' page in the UK Woodland Carbon Registry to see who has carbon units in their account, and contact the account holder.
+- View the 'Holdings' page in the UK Land Carbon Registry to see who has carbon units in their account, and contact the account holder.

-- If you have an account on the UK Woodland Carbon Registry, see which units are advertised ‘for sale’ on the Request for Information (RFI) Platform, when you are logged into your account.
+- If you have an account on the UK Land Carbon Registry, see which units are advertised ‘for sale’ on the Request for Information (RFI) Platform, when you are logged into your account.

 The project developer will confirm your purchase in one of two ways:

-- If you have an account on the registry, the project developer will transfer the carbon units purchased to your account.
+- If you have an account on the UK Land Carbon Registry, the project developer will transfer the carbon units purchased to your account.
 You can see all the units you purchased (both from the Woodland Carbon Code and Peatland Code) in one place, and can retire verified Woodland Carbon Units when you are ready to use them against your GHG emissions.